Whitney Education Center

-A dream is coming true.
-The Prairie Plains Education Center, a concept nurtured with over 35 years of insight and hard work, is becoming a reality.
-Constructed by moving a nearby historic barn to the Gjerloff Prairie, the center will provide people of all ages a place to gather, learn, discuss, explore, share, work, think, relax...all while surrounded by a beautiful prairie landscape.
+A dream has come true.
+The Charles L. Whitney Education Center, a concept nurtured with over 40 years of insight and hard work, has become a reality.
+Constructed by moving a nearby historic barn to the Gjerloff Prairie, the Center provides people of all ages a place to gather, learn, discuss, explore, share, work, think, relax...all while surrounded by a beautiful prairie landscape.

 In its 1980 Articles of Incorporation, Prairie Plains founders established as one of their founding purposes: